mgsloan/todoist-shortcuts/development.md

 Then, run `eslint.sh` to use it to do checking.

-# TODO

-* Allow using ctrl+arrows while editing text of a task.
-Instead use shift+arrows to shift it around while editing.

-* In agenda view, cursor should be able to focus empty days, for the purpose of adding tasks.

-* What is postpone?

-* Enter day of month + move between months.

-* e for Archive and d for Done, # for Delete, are awfully close to eachother.
-Is archive vs delete useful?

-* Display of keybindings directly on elements suggests a library that mixes querySelectorAll / mousetrap / the utilities here.
-Design it also to be used in normal applications?

-* Document usage with vimium.
-Right now I have vimium disabled, but my most recently accumulated set of key disables was `hjklxvtqaAuspr1234noO`

-* Youtube video?

-* Blog post about the overall technique?

-* Chrome webstore promotional tile images?

-# Changes to todoist that would be very helpful

-* Other than things like today / tomorrow / next week / next month, there is no good way to reschedule a task to a particular day.
-I think it would generally be a good improvement if the rescheduling calendar always had a box to input textual descriptions of the date.
-This would allow things that you can't currently easily do, like bulk scheduling tasks with repeating dates.

-# Todoist issues

-* Undo does not work for multiple completions or deletions

 # Automated upload of extensions

 This is probably only useful to me for uploading the extension, but I figured